 Prerequisites: TSI Satisfied.
 Certification in a Radiologic Health Sciences program, and enrollment in the post-associate Magnetic Resonance Imaaging Technology program.
-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.